ouchitaikoproject/OuchiTaikoProject/README.md

 ### **<u>A17.
 Solder navigation buttons</u>**

-Solder your **14 navigation buttons** to your OLED circuit board in the same layout as the image to the right.
-This layout is similar to the traditional SWITCH Gamepad button and works best for this project.
+Solder your **14 navigation buttons** to your OLED circuit board in the same layout as this image this layout is similar to the traditional SWITCH Gamepad button and works best for this project.

 <div align="center">
 <img src="images/Pictures/1000000100000566000003318F39E808.png" width="350px" style="display: block; margin: 0 auto;">